-If you have been recently diagnosed with colon or rectal cancer, you probably have a lot of questions that need to be answered before making important decisions.
-As you consider your treatment options, take some time to learn about what you can expect during your treatment process, the types of doctors you'll visit with, and common questions that many patients have as a part of understanding their diagnosis, treatment options, and prognosis.
+A new cancer diagnosis comes with a lot of questions you'll need answered before making important decisions.
+As you consider where to receive colorectal cancer care, take some time to learn what you can expect during your treatment process, the types of doctors you'll visit with, and common questions that many patients have as a part of understanding their diagnosis, treatment options, and prognosis.

-The oncologists at Compass Oncology, serving the Portland, OR, and Vancouver, WA areas, are experienced in colorectal cancer treatment, dedicated to creating a treatment plan that's right for you.
+The colorectal cancer doctors at Compass Oncology, serving the Portland, OR, and Vancouver, WA areas, are experienced in colorectal cancer treatment and dedicated to creating a treatment plan that's right for you.

 Request an initial consultation appointment at one of our Portland or Vancouver locations that's convenient for you.
-Second opinions are also available.
+Second opinions on colorectal cancer treatment plans are also available.
 Taking the first steps can be scary, but we're here with you every step of the way.

 The risk factors of colon and rectal cancer include both controllable and uncontrollable factors.
 While you cannot do much to avoid the uncontrollable factors of colorectal cancer, you are able to make changes to decrease your risk from controllable factors.